 Step 1.
 Search CMD in the search box, choose "Run as administrator" and open it.

 Step 2 .
-Copy the following command line and then paste on the Command line and then press "Enter" key.
+Copy the following command line and then paste it on the Command line and then press the "Enter" key.

 taskkill /f /im rdpclip.exe /fi "username eq %USERNAME%" && rdpclip